-In 2020, the Synod will continue to strengthen missional discipleship through the "Walking the Way" initiative and will provide a range of resources for local churches to grow more committed in their faith and more able to reach out to help others discover their need for God.
+The Synod will, though, continue to strengthen missional discipleship through the "Walking the Way" initiative and will provide a range of resources for local churches to grow more committed in their faith and more able to reach out to help others discover their need for God.

 The Mission Committee will continue to have a prominent role to play in enthusing congregations and facilitating the provision of resources.
 Efforts to reach out to children and young people within the Synod will be pursued and we hope to make progress in building greater awareness of, and commitment to, the World Church as well as promoting justice, peace and the integrity of creation.
-Particular issues that the Committee will be considering are the responses to the Faith in Action Group's questionnaire to local churches and also overseeing the work required to become an Eco Synod.
-The Committee will also oversee the work associated with Pilots now being integrated into the denomination's children's and youth work.
+Particular issues that the Committee will be considering are how best to support churches in their mission work and overseeing the work required to become an Eco Synod.

-The Pastoral Committee will continue to support the pastoral work of the Moderator as appropriate, will oversee the process of declaring and filling vacancies, identifying and training candidates for ministry (both ordained and lay) and for promoting health, healing and spirituality.
+The Pastoral Committee will continue to support the pastoral work of the Moderator as appropriate, and will oversee the process of declaring and filling vacancies, identifying and training candidates for ministry (both ordained and lay) and for promoting health, healing and spirituality.